Things to See and Do on Honolulu Vacations

 Honolulu, Sheltered Bay

 When one hears the name Honolulu, a tropical vacation is the first thing that comes to mind.
-But this Hawaiian city has depth and history far beyond the miles of beautiful shoreline and sky-rise resorts.
+But this Hawaiian city has depth and history far beyond the miles of beautiful shoreline and skyrise resorts.
 The word Honolulu comes from the Hawaiian term hono for sheltered and lulu for bay.
-The world-famous state capitol building in Honolulu is one of the most visited tourist destinations in all the Hawaiian Islands.

-Honolulu is not only the most populated city in Hawaii, but is also the most expensive city to live in the United States, following Anchorage, Alaska.
+Honolulu is city with the highest population in Hawaii.
+But it is also one of the most expensive city to live in the United States.

-Honolulu is home to the oldest symphonic orchestra in the western United States and was established in the year 1900.
-Concerts and performances are a popular attraction for those vacationers lucky enough to be in town when they are scheduled.
+The city is home to the oldest symphonic orchestra in the western United States which began in 1900.
+Concerts and performances are a popular attraction for those vacationers lucky enough to be in town when they are performing.

-The Hawaii International Film Festival is hosted in Honolulu annually and draws many vacationers and film fanatics to the capital city.
+Honolulu hosts the Hawaii International Film Festival annually.
+The event draws many film enthusiasts to the capital city.

-Honolulu was ranked as America’s Fittest City in Men’s Fitness magazine largely because of it hosting major marathon races each year as well as offers innumerable outdoor sports and activities.
+Men’s Fitness magazine had once ranked Honolulu as America’s Fittest City.
+This was largely because of it hosting major marathon races each year as well as offers innumerable outdoor sports and activities.
 Families who enjoy staying active while on vacation will love traveling to Honolulu.

-Being that Hawaii has a strong Asian influence and a diverse culture it is not surprising that Honolulu has over 30 Buddhist temples, making it one of the largest concentrations of practicing Buddhists in the US.
+Hawaii has a strong Asian influence and a diverse culture.
+So it is not surprising that Honolulu has over 30 Buddhist temples.
+This makes the city one of the largest concentrations of practicing Buddhists in the US.

-The climate is semi-tropical and the trade winds keep Honolulu fresh and cool until the warm southern winds, called Kona wind, blow during summertime.
-Honolulu produces the least amount of seasonal variation of all the cities in the US, making Hawaii a prime honeymoon and vacation destination for those seeking warm weather year round.
-Temperatures vary only a few degrees in winter and in summer with the average being between 80 to 90 degrees Fahrenheit in July and 65 to 75 degrees Fahrenheit in January.
+The city’s climate is semi-tropical and the trade winds keep Honolulu fresh and cool.
+But the warm southern winds, called Kona wind, blow during summertime, the weather becomes hot and muggy.
+Honolulu produces the least amount of seasonal variation of all the cities in the US.
+This makes the town a prime honeymoon and vacation destination for those seeking warm weather year round.
+Temperatures vary only a few degrees in winter and in summer.
+The average temperature ranges being between 80 to 90 degrees Fahrenheit in July and 65 to 75 degrees Fahrenheit in January.

 Must-see Honolulu Attractions

-Downtown Honolulu is home to Washington Place, the governor’s residence, Honolulu Hale, the city hall of the City and County of Honolulu and Kawaiaha’o Church, a historic church established by American Protestant missionaries during the early 1800s.
-Another downtown must-see is Iolani Palace, which is the only royal palace in the United States and a great destination to visit on your trip to Honolulu.
+Downtown Honolulu has a number of historic buildings.
+It is home to Washington Place, the governor’s residence.
+Here, you can also find Honolulu Hale, the city hall of the City and County of Honolulu.
+Nearby is Kawaiaha’o Church established by American Protestant missionaries during the early 1800s.
+Another downtown must-see is Iolani Palace.
+It is the only royal palace in the United States and is a fascinating place to visit.

-Foster Botanical Garden, located not far from Iolani Palace, was established in 1855 and is the oldest botanical garden in the State.
+Foster Botanical Garden opened in 1855 and is the oldest botanical garden in the State.

 Bishop Museum is Hawaii’s largest museum, showcasing the culture and artifacts of ancient Hawaiian history.

-Pearl Harbor was attacked by the Japanese naval aircraft on December 7th, 1941 and led the United States into World War II.
-Several notable memorials and museums in Pearl Harbor draw millions of visitors each year, including the: USS Arizona Memorial, where 1,102 sailors are still entombed within the battleship’s sunken hull, USS Battleship Missouri Memorial, which showcases the ship upon which Japan surrendered to the Allies in 1945, USS Bowfin Submarine Museum & Park, where you can enter one of the few surviving WW II submarines left in the world, and Pacific Aviation Museum, where you can view a collection of restored classic World War II aircraft.
+Pearl Harbor is the historic place where Japanese naval aircraft attacked the US fleet on December 7, 1941.
+This prompted the United States’ entry into World War II.
+Several notable memorials and museums in Pearl Harbor draw millions of visitors each year.
+The USS Arizona Memorial is the resting place of 1,102 sailors and marines still entombed within the battleship’s sunken hull.
+The USS Battleship Missouri Memorial showcases the ship where Japan offically surrendered to the Allies in 1945.
+USS Bowfin Submarine Museum & Park displays one of the few surviving World War II submarines left in the world.
+While the Pacific Aviation Museum displays a collection of classic World War II aircraft.

-The US Army Museum of Hawaii showcases warfare artifacts and memorabilia as well as Hawaiian history from King Kamehameha in 1738 to the present day.
+The US Army Museum of Hawaii showcases warfare artifacts and memorabilia as well as Hawaiian history from King Kamehameha from 1738 to the present day.

 Honolulu is the ideal city to travel to on your vacation.
-Being rich in history, culture, arts and entertainment makes it one of the world’s premier vacation destinations.
+Those that are lucky to take Honolulu vacations will find experiences rich in history, culture, arts and entertainment.